Happy Birthday to an author who led a short, but brilliant, life and left us with an infamous character.

 “By far the most memorable and monumental specimen of eccentricity who left an indelible impression on Toole was Bobby Byrne, a mustached medievalist, tall and burly with dark hair.
 He lived in a little cabin behind the house of a fellow professor, where he played his harp, his viola de gamba, and a harpsichord he had custom made in England.
 As an avid devotee to Boethius, he assigned The Consolation of Philosophy to every class he taught, even freshman composition.” – “Butterfly in the Typewriter”

 John Kennedy Toole was born today in 1937 and died on March 26 in 1969.
 The story behind Toole’s life is as fascinating as any in the 20th century.
 This year, he would have only been 75 years old.
-Even thought he's gone, his characters will live on so long as books are read.
+Even though he’s gone, his characters will live on so long as books are read.

 University of Louisiana at Lafayette recently obtained some valuable Toole artifacts